-The AIFMD will impose significant new regulatory requirements on alternative investment fund managers ("AIFMs"), operating within the EU, including with respect to required regulatory authorizations, conduct of business, regulatory capital, valuations, disclosures and marketing.
-Under a staged implementation expected to take place from July 2013 and then from the latter half of 2015, AIFMs who are organized in the EU ("EU AIFMs") or non-EU AIFMs who manage alternative investment funds ("AIFs") other than UCITS funds organized in the EU ("EU AIFs") will become subject to significant restrictions, including the requirement that the AIFMs comply with the requirements of the AIFMD.
-These requirements include the following: risk management-in particular, liquidity risks; the management and disclosure of conflicts of interest; the fair valuation of assets; the appointment of a depositary in respect of each EU AIF's assets; the remuneration policies of the AIFM; and the jurisdiction of organization of non-EU AIFMs satisfying certain conditions with regard to regulatory standards, cooperation and transparency.
-Should we manage an EU organized AIF from July 2013, such rules, assuming they apply in full to our business, could impose significant additional costs on the operation of our business in the EU and could limit our operating flexibility.
-National private placement regimes will be available up to at least 2018 for non-EU AIFMs who market EU AIFs, however, in the event that national regulators decide to use powers to impose further marketing restrictions, our ability to raise funds in Europe could still be reduced.
+The AIFMD imposes significant new regulatory requirements on alternative investment fund managers ("AIFMs"), operating within the EU, including with respect to required regulatory authorizations, conduct of business, regulatory capital, valuations, disclosures and marketing.
+Under a staged implementation, which commenced in July 2013 and which will continue from the latter half of 2015, AIFMs who are organized in the EU ("EU AIFMs") or non-EU AIFMs who manage alternative investment funds ("AIFs") other than UCITS funds organized in the EU ("EU AIFs") may be, or will become, subject to significant restrictions, including the requirement that the AIFMs comply with the requirements of the AIFMD.
+These requirements include the following: risk management-in particular, liquidity risks; the management and disclosure of conflicts of interest; the fair valuation of assets; the appointment of a depositary in respect of each EU AIF's assets and the remuneration policies of the AIFM.
+In addition, certain conditions with regard to regulatory standards, cooperation and transparency will need to be satisfied for non-EU AIFMs seeking to market AIFs into EU Member States where transitional relief is not available.
+Should we manage an EU organized AIF any time from July 2013, such rules, assuming they apply in full to our business, could impose significant additional costs on the operation of our business in the EU and could limit our operating flexibility.
+It is expected that national private placement regimes will be available up to at least 2018 for non-EU AIFMs who market EU AIFs, however, in the event that national regulators decide to use powers to impose further marketing restrictions, our ability to raise funds in Europe could still be reduced.